-Restaurants need to learn how to deal with bad restaurant reviews effectively.
-Here is why?
+Restaurants must learn how to properly deal with negative restaurant reviews.
+Here is why ?

 A one-star improvement in Yelp ratings translates to a 5-9 percent revenue increase, according to research conducted by Dr. Michael Luca, assistant professor of business administration at Harvard Business School.